the-turing-way/the-turing-way/continuous_integration.md

 <a name="The_travis_yml_file"></a>
 ### Setting up the computational environment

+This page on [Common Builds Problems](/user/common-build-problems/) is a good place to start troubleshooting if your build is broken.

 #### Operating system

 Travis CI works with a few different operating systems.
 In the .travis.yml  file define the operating system to run a project on via the os keyword like: